kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/pandas/TimeSeries.md

 efficient `numpy.datetime64` data type.
 The associated index structure is `DatetimeIndex`.

 • For time periods, Pandas provides the `Period` type.
-This encodes a fixed-frequency interval based on numpy.datetime64.
-The associated index structure is `PeriodIndex`.
+This encodes a fixed-frequency interval based on numpy.datetime64.The associated index structure is `PeriodIndex`.

 • For time deltas or durations, Pandas provides the `Timedelta` type.
 Timedelta is a more efficient replacement for Python’s native datetime.timedelta type, and is